Domestic adventurers: travel bloggers share their accommodation preferences

-Lockdowns continue to restrict international flight options, which has encouraged travelers to seek vacations within their country’s own borders.
+Lockdowns continue to restrict international flight options, which has encouraged travellers to seek vacations within their country’s own borders.
 In the last three months alone, Google Trends shows a 110% increase in searches for accommodations near me.

 That search-related detail also follows trends seen on Booking.com.
 Between April and July of this year, 70% of room nights booked on our site were for domestic stays.
-The trend looks to hold into 2021, as 77% of bookers we surveyed indicate they will feel comfortable traveling domestically in the next six months and 46% of them saying they are planning a trip to experience the natural beauty of their home country.
+The trend looks to hold into 2021, as 77% of bookers we surveyed indicate they will feel comfortable travelling domestically in the next six months and 46% of them saying they are planning a trip to experience the natural beauty of their home country.

 What will these domestic adventurers look for when booking an accommodation?
 We reached out to popular travel bloggers to find out how you can focus your efforts to meet the domestic demand that exists while the world waits for a vaccine to restore international travel.